AceiusRedshift/Trelane/readme.md

 # Trelane
 A semi-competent memorization app, named for that one character from _Star Trek_ cause why not.
 I was struggling to pick between Mithril and Svelte, as both are fast and small.
-However, I picked Mithril for its hyperscript component style, which is very similar to how I write UI code for my custom game engine.
+However, I picked Mithril for its hyperscript component style, which is very similar to how I write UI code for my custom game engine, so it felt familiar.

 ## Features
 - [X] Basic Card Editing